druxu/gspan/README.md

 # <div align = center>gSpan</div>

+This is a modified version of the existing gSpan mining library, made to work with current versions of Python and fixing bugs present within the code.
+It also keeps track of frequency as well as support.

 ##### For Chinese readme, please go to [README-Chinese](https://github.com/betterenvi/gSpan/blob/master/README-Chinese.md).

 **gSpan** is an algorithm for mining frequent subgraphs.